nline Library - 17th century

 Click to view information on the Corble Collection CD

 K.U.Leuven, Universiteitsbibliotheek, 4A 28 (only part 2 on CD-rom) - Alfieri's manuscript, written in 1653, describes the basic guards as it pertains to the two-handed sword (from the illustrations, they appear at least 2m long).
 The manuscript includes textual description of the guards, along with detailed coverage of rapier, rapier & dagger, rapier & cloak.
-Click on the School of the Sword logo to view Alfieri's 1640 publication online.

 - released November 22, 2000